 What Gingersauce’s platform offers?

-If you go into the brand book builder and import a logo, you will get to the step where the system asks you what proportion principles you were using when building a logo, and will offer 4 models to choose from.
+If you go into the app and import a logo, you will get to the step where the system asks you what proportion principles you were using when building a logo, and will offer 4 models to choose from.

 Why does this exist in the system?